ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 where ``/absolute/path/to/writable/directory/`` refers to a writable directory (usually a project or user directory within ``/lustre``, ``/work``, ``/scratch``, or ``/glade`` on NOAA Level 1 systems).
 If the ``cache`` and ``tmp`` directories do not exist already, they must be created with a ``mkdir`` command.

-On NOAA Cloud systems, the ``sudo su`` command may also be required:
+On NOAA Cloud systems, the ``sudo su`` command may also be required.
+For example:

 .. code-block::